 The historical fact that most marked Huelva is the discovery of America, when in 1492 Christopher Columbus started from these lands the first of his voyages to the New World.
 In the monastery of La Rabida, a few miles from Huelva, Fray Juan Perez and Fray Antonio de Marchena promoted the voyage of Columbus, who stayed in the monastery grounds until shortly before his departure.

 As a reminder of that time, was erected in 1929 at the Punta del Sebo a monument to the faith of the discoverers, a symbol of the city.
 This great sculpture by American sculptor Whitney is a tribute to the figure of Columbus and the important role played by the province of Huelva in the discovery of America.

-Public transport is not the best yet in the province, which contrasts with the many beautiful places to visit there; a Malaga airport car hire is thus the best option if you want to get the maximum out of your visit to the beautiful province.
+Public transport is not the best yet in the province, which contrasts with the many beautiful places to visit there; hiring a car is thus the best option if you want to get the maximum out of your visit to the beautiful province.